 We also want to help our residents feel connected during this time.
 See how you and your family can get involved by sending letters and pictures to our residents here.

-For our Bupa Dental patients, in line with the latest clinical and regulatory advice to the dental profession, and to help reduce the spread of COVID-19, we’re postponing all non-urgent routine dental treatment until after the pandemic has been controlled.
+For our Bupa Dental patients, in line with the latest clinical and regulatory advice to the dental profession, we’re open and again able to take appointments for all your dental care needs, whether a preventive dental check-up, or treatment that you were mid-way through or would like to commence.

-If you have an enquiry, or need urgent and essential dental care, please call your local Bupa Dental practice.
+If you have an enquiry, please call your local Bupa Dental practice.

 Optical & Hearing